BarryWanghyw/Linux_Personal_Note/linuxnote2017.md

 #
 # Make sure PORT transfer connections originate from port 20 (ftp-data).
 connect_from_port_20=YES
-#
-# If you want, you can arrange for uploaded anonymous files to be owned by
-# a different user.
-Note!
-Using "root" for uploaded files is not
-# recommended!
-#chown_uploads=YES
-#chown_username=whoever
-#
-# The name of log file when xferlog_enable=YES and xferlog_std_format=YES
-# WARNING - changing this filename affects /etc/logrotate.d/vsftpd.log
-#xferlog_file=/var/log/xferlog
-#

 # Switches between logging into vsftpd_log_file and xferlog_file files.
 # NO writes to vsftpd_log_file, YES to xferlog_file
 xferlog_std_format=YES
-#
-# You may change the default value for timing out an idle session.
-#idle_session_timeout=600
-#
-# You may change the default value for timing out a data connection.
-#data_connection_timeout=120
-#
-# It is recommended that you define on your system a unique user which the
-# ftp server can use as a totally isolated and unprivileged user.
-#nopriv_user=ftpsecure
-#
-# Enable this and the server will recognise asynchronous ABOR requests.
-Not
-# recommended for security (the code is non-trivial).
-Not enabling it,
-# however, may confuse older FTP clients.
-#async_abor_enable=YES
-#
-# By default the server will pretend to allow ASCII mode but in fact ignore
-# the request.
-Turn on the below options to have the server actually do ASCII
-# mangling on files when in ASCII mode.
-# Beware that on some FTP servers, ASCII support allows a denial of service
-# attack (DoS) via the command "SIZE /big/file" in ASCII mode. vsftpd
-# predicted this attack and has always been safe, reporting the size of the
-# raw file.
-# ASCII mangling is a horrible feature of the protocol.
-#ascii_upload_enable=YES
-#ascii_download_enable=YES
-#
-# You may fully customise the login banner string:
-#ftpd_banner=Welcome to blah FTP service.
-#
-# You may specify a file of disallowed anonymous e-mail addresses.
-Apparently
-# useful for combatting certain DoS attacks.
-#deny_email_enable=YES
-# (default follows)

 #banned_email_file=/etc/vsftpd/banned_emails
 #
 # You may specify an explicit list of local users to chroot() to their home